 The fair value of each option award is estimated on the date of grant using the Black-Scholes valuation model and the assumptions noted in the following table.
 Beginning January 1, 2006, in connection with the adoption of ASC 718, the Company examined the historical pattern of option exercises in an effort to determine if there were any discernible activity patterns based on certain employee populations.
 From this analysis, the Company identified two employee populations.
-Prior to January 3, 2009, the Company used the simplified method as prescribed by the SEC's Staff Accounting Bulletin No. 107.
-The Company now believes that it has sufficient internal historical data to refine the expected term assumption.
+From this analysis, the Company identified two employee term assumption.
 As such, the expected term computation is based on historical vested option exercises and includes an estimate of the expected term for options that were fully vested and outstanding at January 3, 2009 for each of the two populations identified.
-The expected volatility of both stock options and ESPP shares is based on the daily historical volatility of our stock price, measured over the expected term of the option or the ESPP purchase period.
+The expected term of the option or the ESPP purchase period.
 The risk-free interest rate is based on the implied yield on a U.S. Treasury zero-coupon issue with a remaining term closest to the expected term of the option.
-The dividend yield reflects that we have not paid any cash dividends since inception and do not intend to pay any cash dividends in the foreseeable future.
+The dividends in the foreseeable future.